Axial precession: Middle Ages and Renaissance

-Later, the Zij-i Ilkhani compiled at the Maragheh observatory sets the precession of the equinoxes at 51 arc seconds per annum, which is very close to the modern value of 50.2 arc seconds.
+Later, the Zij-i Ilkhani, compiled at the Maragheh observatory, sets the precession of the equinoxes at 51 arc seconds per annum, which is very close to the modern value of 50.2 arc seconds.

 In the Middle Ages, Islamic and Latin Christian astronomers treated "trepidation" as a motion of the fixed stars to be added to precession.
 This theory is commonly attributed to the Arab astronomer Thabit ibn Qurra, but the attribution has been contested in modern times.
 Nicolaus Copernicus published a different account of trepidation in De revolutionibus orbium coelestium (1543).
 This work makes the first definite reference to precession as the result of a motion of the Earth's axis.
 Copernicus characterized precession as the third motion of the Earth.

 Modern period

-Over a century later precession was explained in Isaac Newton's Philosophiae Naturalis Principia Mathematica (1687), to be a consequence of gravitation (Evans 1998, p.
-246).
-Newton's original precession equations did not work, however, and were revised considerably by Jean le Rond d'Alembert and subsequent scientists.
+Over a century later, Isaac Newton in Philosophiae Naturalis Principia Mathematica (1687) explained precession as a consequence of gravitation.
+However, Newton's original precession equations did not work, and were revised considerably by Jean le Rond d'Alembert and subsequent scientists.